DataDog/datadog-secret-backend/docs/azure/keyvault.md

 Support for simple string values can be defined adding the config variable `force_string: true`.
 This will interpret the contents of secret as a string regardless of input.

 This will allow for generating simple string values with or without JSON parsing using the _ secretID.
 All input will be interpreted as a single string and if it fails to unmarshal the JSON, it will grab the raw string from the input.
-The secretId then gets coerced as _ and will access DD with the backendID and its secret using the ENC[] notation.
+The secretId then gets coerced as _ and will access DD with its secret using the ENC[] notation.

 ```yaml
 # /opt/datadog-secret-backend/datadog-secret-backend.yaml